g-gar/traveloh/README.md

 Start the server by running `php backend/laravel/artisan serve`

-It runs by default on [http://localhost:8000/](http://localhost:8000/) and there is a documentation of the API under [http://localhots:8000/docs/](http://localhots:8000/docs/)
+It runs by default on [http://localhost:8000/](http://localhost:8000/) and there is a documentation of the available API routes under [http://localhots:8000/docs/](http://localhots:8000/docs/)

 ### Frontend